.st0{fill:#FFFFFF;}

 One of the biggest hurdles your child will face as they start playing guitar is the development of calluses.
 Good technique helps to minimize the pain involved and shortens the time it takes to develop the callouses.
 Unfortunately, the pain makes developing good technique quite challenging!

 I teach my students using the Suzuki method, which is classically-based and uses nylon string guitars exclusively.
 Nylon strings are both lower tension and larger diameter than the steel strings used on Acoustic guitars.
 The lower tension means that my students don't need to press down as hard to make a note sound.
 The larger diameter means that the force required to push the string down is spread over a larger portion of the finger.
-These two differences allow my students to develop their technique without a "breaking-in" period before developing their calluses.
+These two differences allow my students to develop their technique without a painful "breaking-in" period before developing their calluses.
 Then, when they are ready, their excellent technique allows them to easily transition to a steel-stringed guitar.

 Another advantage of nylon guitars, especially for younger students, is that they are available in a much more comprehensive range of sizes.
 You may find that there are no steel-stringed or electric guitars made that will fit your child.
 In that case, start them off on a nylon-stringed guitar and transition to a larger instrument after they've grown a bit.